 Chateau Doisy Vedrines can be enjoyed on the young side with no decanting.
 In fact, it is delicious and quite a treat young, even on release!

-However, like all great wines, Chateau Doisy Vedrines is much better with age, and does not reach full maturity until it’s at least 8-12 years of age, or in some years, perhaps even longer in the best vintages.
+However, like all great wines, Chateau Doisy Vedrines is much better with age and does not reach full maturity until it’s at least 8-12 years of age, or in some years, perhaps even longer in the best vintages.
 But that is unrealistic for 99% of the world’s wine drinkers.
-So, enjoy it at any special occasion that calls for it.
+So, enjoy it on any special occasion that calls for it.

 Serving Chateau Doisy Vedrines with Wine and Food Pairings